The Garden Grazer

 For this recipe, you'll toss together in a large bowl:

-• Chickpea (garbanzo beans): You'll need one 15-ounce can for this recipe.
+• Chickpeas (garbanzo beans): You'll need one 15-ounce can for this recipe.
 I use canned beans, but use freshly cooked beans if you wish.
-If you make yours from scratch, you'll need about 1.5 cups each of black beans and chickpeas.
+(If you cook yours from scratch, you'll need about 1.5 cups each of black beans and chickpeas.)

 • Black beans